antoniovazquezblanco/antoniovazquezblanco.github.io/_posts/2014-06-04-New-InsydeH2O-BIOS-update-format.md

 I found that number three is related to a utility called [Flashrom](http://flashrom.org/Flashrom) but I don't have much time to investigate.
 Maybe some readers can point me in the right direction.
 After having a look to five in Hexedit I think it can be a BIOS image although I don't really know about this topic.

-Although I could not flash my BIOS I could find some little information about this new format and I also found that MZ executable signatures weren't in the binary analysis tool I use (binwalk).
-Latest version of binwalk now looks for MZ executables.
+Although I could not flash my BIOS I could find some little information about this new format and I also found that MZ executable signatures weren't in the binary analysis tool I use ([binwalk](http://binwalk.com/)).
+The latest version of binwalk now looks for MZ executables.